zanata/zanata-platform/docs/configuration.md

 In the example above, `pattern` identifies a source file, and the contents of the `rule` element specify how translation files will be stored.

 The `pattern` attribute is a [glob](http://en.wikipedia.org/wiki/Glob_(programming)) matching pattern to your source document file(s).
 You can define more than one rule and apply each rule to a specific set of source documents using different patterns.
 The **first** matched rule will be applied to the file.

+Please note `pattern` value will be tested against file path relative to project root, not src-dir.

 `pattern` is optional.
 If not specified, the rule will be applied to all source documents in your project.
 The actual rule consists of literal path and placeholders/variables.

 Supported placeholders/variables are:

  1. **{path}** is the path between source document root (what you define as src-dir option) and the final file.
  1. **{filename}** the source document name without leading path and extension.
  1. **{locale}** the locale for the translation file.
 If you use "map-from" argument in your locale mapping, this will be the map-from value.